munsterkreations/pyru/syntax.md

    - `finally` `:` suite

 9. **Modules and Packages**:
     - `import` module_name
     - `require` library_name

 10. **Indentation and Blocks**:
      - Use of indentation for code blocks, similar to Python.
      - Use of `end` keyword to terminate code blocks, similar to Ruby.

-### Example Pyru Code:
+### Example Pyru Code

 ```pyru
 # Conditional Statement